Northwich Victoria F.C.: 2000s and the end of the Drill Field

 The new century saw Northwich Victoria face great financial difficulties and relegation, with the club nearly folding following administration in both the 2004–05 and 2009–10 seasons.

-In the 2003–04 season, Northwich were slated for relegation to the Conference North division as part of the National League System restructuring; however, the bankruptcy of Telford United, Watnall Road, the ground of Hucknall Town's not being good enough and the demotion of Margate all led to Northwich Victoria being allowed to remain at the Conference National level.
+In the 2003–04 season, Northwich were slated for relegation to the Conference North division as part of the National League System restructuring; however, the bankruptcy of Telford United, Watnall Road, the ground of Hucknall Town not being good enough and the demotion of Margate all led to Northwich Victoria being allowed to remain at the Conference National level.

 In September of the 2004–05 season, the club went into administration, and thus were deducted 10 points under National League rules, which left them in relegation trouble.
 However, the team recovered and finished in 19th place, nine points clear of the relegation zone.
-Unfortunately, they were voluntarily demoted from the Conference National anyway due to legal problems.
+They were voluntarily demoted from the Conference National anyway due to legal problems.
 After going into administration, FA deadlines over the transfer of their Conference membership to the club's new owners were not met.
 The alternative to demotion would have been outright expulsion from the Conference, which would have forced the club to start again in one of the lower regional divisions).

-The 2005–06 season appeared to be a turn in the right direction for Northwich as they reached the Third Round of the FA Cup, and in the penultimate game of the season, beat their nearest rivals, Stafford Rangers, in front of more than 3,000 supporters to guarantee an immediate return to the Conference National and see them as champions of the Conference North.
+The 2005–06 season appeared to be a turn in the right direction for Northwich as they reached the third round of the FA Cup, and in the penultimate game of the season, beat their nearest rivals, Stafford Rangers, in front of more than 3,000 supporters to guarantee an immediate return to the Conference National and see them as champions of the Conference North.

 In October 2007 it was reported that the club was up for sale, and the club's existence was again threatened due to an unpaid tax bill.
 The club had applied to go into administration to stave off closure.
-In December 2007, a consortium led by Jim Rushe completed a takeover, with Rushe becoming the Club's chairman.
+In December 2007, a consortium led by Jim Rushe completed a takeover, with Rushe becoming the club's chairman.
 However, Victoria Stadium remained owned by former chairman Mike Connett's real estate company Beaconet Ltd., which was in receivership.
 In January 2009, Connett removed safety equipment from the stadium, causing the club to move temporarily to Altrincham's Moss Lane ground.